 Many inexpensive clippers will either not include guards or include very cheap ones that can bend or break — and might even be broken when you open the box.
 If you want to add a good set of guards to your kit, consider something like the Wahl Premium Cutting Guides, which are not that expensive given the quality.

 • Haircut kits and scissors.
-Other than guard combs, many clippers come as part of haircutting kits that include items such as capes, scissors, brushes and cleaning tools.
+Besides guard combs, many clippers come as part of haircutting kits that include capes, scissors, brushes and cleaning tools.
 This is important, as beginners might need all of this to complete a haircut, and the cleaning components will help keep the clippers working.
 Scissors are probably the most valuable.
 They’re important for cutting hair that you'll want to keep long: even the biggest guard combs will leave hair very short.
-Scissors can also be beneficial because they don’t "bite" hair aggressively and grant the user more control, leaving hair healthier and more relaxed.
+Scissors can also be beneficial because they don’t "bite" hair aggressively and give the user more control, leaving hair healthier and more relaxed.

 Other items are not necessarily as vital to the haircut itself, so buyers can get by with whatever's included.
-However, capes are sometimes just a large piece of plastic, so buying a separate one that lasts long and can be washed is a good option as well.
+However, capes are sometimes just a large piece of plastic, so buying a separate one that lasts long and can be washed is also a good option.

 • Blade and taper lever.
 There are different types of clipper blades, made from a variety of materials.
-The widely used high carbon steels will do just fine for almost everybody, especially if you’re only giving them light use.
-However, ceramic is becoming more common, and it stays sharp for longer.
+The widely used high-carbon steels will do just fine for almost everybody, especially if you’re only giving them light use.
+However, ceramic is becoming more common and stays sharp for longer.

 There are also two main styles of blade: the taper blade, which is curved, to control length; and the fade blade, which is straight, and helps with blending.
 For casual home haircuts, the more common taper blade will suffice.